 I know from the coaching and mentoring calls that I’ve done that this can be a regular issue, that many of you have been at the behest of CEOs and those in other senior executive roles where the emphasis is about them, too focused on financial performance and metrics that trigger their bonus whilst ignoring other key factors about what makes a business and a working relationship successful.

-I need them to be patient.
-That’s for sure.
+I need them to be commercial and agile.

 AW: We were lucky when Covid arrived that we were already a 100% remote team.
-I’m in Madrid, Jason is London and the rest of our team distributed around the world – Cork, Berlin, Dallas Seville.
+I’m in Madrid, Jason is in London and the rest of our team is distributed around the world – Brazil, USA, Argentina, Namibia.

 JN: Yes, I often woke up to a ridiculous inbox which as a big process person meant I had to train Andrew early about how to communicate in a way that didn’t overwhelm the rest of the team.

-AW: Agreed, I wasn’t always great with process, tended to throw ideas out as they emerged and some training was required in particular how to manage online communications.
+AW: I wasn’t always great with the process, tended to throw ideas out as they emerged and some training was required in particular on how to manage online communications.

 But we’ve adapted well.
-Operationally we use Google Hangouts, keep meetings to a bare minimum and aim to ensure that doesn’t overwhelm outside interests and wider quality of life.
+We do our best to manage an efficient process, keep meetings to a minimum and ensure we don’t overwhelm each other or the team, and maintain lots of outside interests and wider quality of life.

 AW: I’m not sure who is the Yin or who is the Yang, but so far so good.